Sign in

 Chair, President & CEO Ralph LaRossa clarified that the only publicly discussed relationship with CoreWeave is with the utility for service connections.
 He stated that questions about the cogeneration facility's size and future use were best directed to CoreWeave's site management, though he recalled its nameplate capacity was under 100 MW.

-Paul Fremont of Ladenburg Thalmann asked about a press report on an $18 billion wildfire fund replenishment plan from the governor's office and inquired about how the portion allocated to utilities might be determined.
+Paul Fremont of Ladenburg Thalmann asked for clarification on a reported $18 billion wildfire fund replenishment plan from the governor's office and how the portion allocated to utilities would be determined.

 Answer

 CEO Patti Poppe cautioned against relying on press reports, emphasizing that the details of any plan are what matter.
-She expressed confidence in the legislative process to produce a holistic package that ensures fund durability, customer affordability, and investor attractiveness.
-She declined to speculate on behalf of the legislature regarding cost allocation among the IOUs.
+She reiterated that PG&E is focused on a holistic package that ensures fund durability, customer affordability, and investor attractiveness.
+She declined to speculate on behalf of the legislature regarding how any potential costs would be allocated among the utilities.

-Paul Fremont's questions to WEC Energy Group Inc (WEC) leadership
+Paul Fremont's questions to WEC ENERGY GROUP (WEC) leadership

 Paul Fremont followed up on the Microsoft project, asking if construction had begun on its other land parcels beyond the main site and if Microsoft had provided any updates on the development 'pause' mentioned earlier in the year.